hafslundnett/hdd-style/styleguide/lib/searchfields.md

 category: Form-Components
 ---

-Search box allows the user to locate content quickly and efficiently and can be seen as a conversation between the user and the web page.
+Search boxes allows the user to locate content quickly and efficiently and can be seen as a conversation between the user and the web page.

 ### ✅ When to use:
 It is important to set the user context for the search with the correct placeholder text.